Contents

 1. Identify inventory management feature gaps

 Before selecting a software solution, it’s important to identify where your current inventory management processes are falling short.
 Are you struggling with tracking inventory in multiple locations?
 Do you need better tools for forecasting demand?
-Pinpointing these gaps will help you choose software that fills these voids effectively.
+Pinpointing these gaps will help you choose a software that fills these voids effectively.

 2. Evaluate user numbers and roles